atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

 [Encryption class](https://confluence.atlassian.com/doc/encrypt-database-password-1115674739.html) for the database password.
 Depending on the secret class, the value of `ATL_JDBC_PASSWORD` will differ.
 Defaults to plaintext.

-!!! warning
-    JDBC encryption can only be used with Confluence instances that have already been set up.
+!!! warning "JDBC encryption can only be used with Confluence instances that have already been set up."

 Starting from 8.6 [AWS SecretsManager](https://confluence.atlassian.com/doc/configuring-confluence-with-aws-secrets-manager-1299911239.html) is supported.